wp-plugins/readable-names/readme.txt

 * Icelandic `is_IS` (by Hans Rúnar Snorrason)
 * Persian `fa_IR` (by [Alefba](http://alefba.us/))
 * Russian `ru_RU`
+You are welcome to translate the plugin in your language.
+No coding skills or extra software required!
+Post your translation in the [support forum](http://wordpress.org/tags/readable-names).

 = Support =
 Please use the Readable Names [support forum](http://wordpress.org/tags/readable-names) for problems or questions with this plugin.
 Support questions by email will be ignored.
-The only supported location for support questions is [http://wordpress.org/tags/readable-names](http://wordpress.org/tags/readable-names).

 == Installation ==